Written by Karl Perera, MA, DipLC

 Self discipline is closely connected to your self esteem and is a skill that many of us need to improve.
-It is the foundation of success.
+It is the foundation of success and confidence.
 I know this because at times my own life challenges have demanded great self control, which has sometimes felt beyond me.
 Personally, I believe life tests our self discipline to the limit, so make sure that this is something that you master.
-Here I will explain why self discipline is so important, and take a look at how you can build your self discipline and self esteem.
+Here I will explain why self discipline is important, and take a look at how you can build your self discipline and self esteem.

-The Definition of Self Discipline
+The Meaning of Self Discipline

 “the ability to control one’s feelings and overcome one’s weaknesses; the ability to pursue what one thinks is right despite temptations to abandon it.”